Requirements

 - Lactobacillus plantarum.

-- Mechanical pressure is applied to the cabbage to expel the juice, which contains fermentable sugars, and other nutrients suitable for microbial activity.
+- Mechanical pressure is applied to the cabbage to expel the juice, containing fermentable sugars and other nutrients suitable for microbial activity.

 - The first micro-organisms to start acting are the gas-producing cocci (L. Mesenteroides).
 These microbes produce acids.

-- When the acidity reaches 0.25 to 0.3% (calculated as lactic acid), these bacteria slow down and begin to die off, although their enzymes continue to function.
+- When the acidity reaches 0.25 to 0.3% (calculated as lactic acid), these bacteria slow down and start to die off, although their enzymes continue to function.

-- The activity initiated by the L. mesenteroidesis is continued by the lactobacilli (L. plantarum and L. Cucumeris) until an acidity level of 1.5 to 2% is attained.
+- The activity initiated by the L. mesenteroides is continued by the lactobacilli (L. plantarum and L. Cucumeris) until an acidity level of ~1.5 to 2% is attained.

 - The high salt concentration and low temperature inhibit these bacteria to some extent.